T-Shirt Design & Logo Placement GuideBy ShirtSpace | Aug 23, 2019 | Updated Oct 21, 2022

 Image Source: Gian Cescon & Brock Wegner

 Your “canvas” is not always plain white, which will alter your color palette.
+There are many colors of blank t-shirts for your creations!
 You can find out more about how to use colors to compliment your apparel designs here!
 Your design becomes more dimensional than 2D, as it will be worn and take on the shape of the human body.
 This is why the placement of your logo or design is so important.
-Luckily, there are many tips and tricks like we have discussed in this article as well as in Advanced Branding Solutions article that will guide you to having the most successful logo design and placement!
+Luckily, there are many tips and tricks, like we have discussed in this article, as well as in Advanced Branding Solutions article that will guide you to having the most successful logo design and placement!

 Q: What are the measurements for a logo placement on the front chest of a shirt?